EmeraldKnight2814/Perfect_Planner/README.md

 * To store an assignment's information and subject area
 * A place to check off when the assignment is complete

+Besides being used as a planner, it can also be used as a generalized planner!

 Did we mention it is free, too?

 Hardware-Software compatibility information: